-City of Beverly: North Shore Task Force

-City of Everett: At-Large City City of Newton: At-Large City

-City of Somerville: Inner Core Committee

-City of Woburn: North Suburban Planning Council

-Town of Arlington: At-Large Town

-Town of Bedford: Minuteman Advisory Group on

-Interlocal Coordination

-Town of Braintree: South Shore Coalition Town of Framingham: MetroWest Regional

-Collaborative

-Town of Lexington: At-Large Town

-Town of Medway: SouthWest Advisory Planning

-Committee

-Town of Norwood: Three Rivers Interlocal Council
+City of Beverly: North Shore Task Force City of Everett: At-Large City City of Newton: At-Large City City of Somerville: Inner Core Committee City of Woburn: North Suburban Planning Council Town of Arlington: At-Large Town Town of Bedford: Minuteman Advisory Group on Interlocal Coordination Town of Braintree: South Shore Coalition Town of Braintree: South Shore Coalition Town of Framingham: MetroWest Regional Collaborative Town of Lexington: At-Large Town Town of Medway: SouthWest Advisory Planning Committee Town of Norwood: Three Rivers Interlocal Council In addition, the Federal Highway Administration

-In addition, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) participate in the MPO as advisory (nonvoting) members.
+(FHWA) and the Federal Transit Administration (FHWA) and the Federal Transit Administration (FTA) participate in the MPO as advisory (nonvoting) members.
 Figure 1-2 shows the organization chart of the MPO membership and the MPO's staff, the Central Transportation Planning Staff (CTPS).

-MassDOT was established under Chapter 25 ("An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts") of the Acts of 2009.
+• MassDOT was established under Chapter 25 ("An Act Modernizing the Transportation Systems of the Commonwealth of Massachusetts") of the Acts of 2009.
 It includes four Divisions: Highway, Rail and Transit, Aeronautics, and Registry of Motor Vehicles.

-\Several communities are represented by more than one subregional group.
+Several communities are represented by more than one subregional group.
 Dover is in TRIC and SWAP; Milton and Needham are in ICC and TRIC.

-- The MassDOT Highway Division has jurisdiction over the roadways, bridges, and tunnels of the former Massachusetts Highway Department and the Massachusetts Turnpike Authority.
+- The MassDOT Highway Division has jurisdiction 0 over the roadways, bridges, and tunnels of the former Massachusetts Highway Department and the Massachusetts Turnpike Authority.
 It also has jurisdiction over many bridges and parkways previously under the authority of the Department of Conservation and Recreation (DCR).
 The Highway Division is responsible for the design, construction, and maintenance of the Commonwealth's state highways and bridges.
 It is also responsible for overseeing traffic safety and engineering activities for the state highway system.
-These activities include operating the Highway Operations Control Center to ensure safe road and travel conditions. - The Rail and Transit Division is responsible for all rail and transit initiatives, and it oversees the MBTA and all Regional Transit Authorities of the Commonwealth.
+These activities include operating the Highway Operations Control Center to ensure safe road and travel conditions - The Rail and Transit Division is responsible for all rail and transit initiatives, and it oversees the MBTA and all Regional Transit Authorities of the Commonwealth.
 The MassDOT Board of Directors also serves as the governing board of the MBTA.